vmandic/url_shortner/README.md

 When designing any software solution the author(s) should take system constraints in consideration.
 Constraints such as disk memory size, RPS (requests per second), rate limiting, security, scalability etc. This section lays out some of them so the system does not get overengineered but can evolve if required later.

+- URL links can hold one or more of the 128 chars of the ASCII charset and can be treated as varchar data of `1 byte` per char in a DB system
+- number of links per day: `100.000`
+- links generated per sec: `100.000 / 24 / (60*60) = 1,2 RPS`
+- lets assume read is 10x ratio of write: `12 RPS`
+- assuming the service will run `5 years` then the total number of links generated is `100.000 * 365 * 5 = 182,5 mil`
+- average [URL is 66 characters](https://backlinko.com/search-engine-ranking) and assuming a char takes a byte the total storage in `5 years` would be `66 bytes * 182,5 mil links = 1.1 TB` of storage at least just for long URL datapoint, also we need to track ID and shortURL at most so lets make it `100 bytes` which now totals with more actual `1.7 TB` requirement

 ## How to build, run and test?

 ### Pre-reqs